 Let us think for a moment about the concept of epistemology.
 Epistemology is a two-dollar word that essentially means knowledge.
 But it’s a little more than that: epistemology concerns how we know what we know.

 This is an idea that Ancient Greek scholars deliberated thoroughly, and like many of their musings, it remains as viable a question today as it was then.
 How do we know what we know?
 The Ancient Greeks determined that knowledge essentially comes from one of two sources.
 Either you experience something yourself or someone told you.
 This sounds simple enough, but it’s actually quite complex.

-Let’s briefly consider these ideas, starting with the someone told you piece.
+Let’s briefly consider these ideas, starting with someone telling you a piece.
 When we learn from others, we are receiving their interpretation of the information they’ve received.
-This is true when we read journalists’ accounts of events in the newspaper when we attend a religious speech or sermon when we face the judge in a courtroom when we read a textbook and in every other life circumstance.
+This is true when we read journalists’ accounts of events in the newspaper, when we attend a religious speech or sermon, when we face the judge in a courtroom, when we read a textbook and in every other life circumstance.
 There’s no getting around this.

 Whenever you speak, it reflects your understanding of whatever it is you’re talking about.
 Your perspective of the topic comes from the sources you’ve read and/or listened to.
 This might be news reports, political speeches, TED talks, movies and/or documentaries, and the internet, to name a few, and of course your coworkers, friends, and neighbors.
 We take this base information we receive and most of us tend to add our own thoughts and ideas to it.

 This is absolutely normal.
 Now, in effect, we’re interpreting someone else’s interpretation. (“The preacher said this, and I think he was talking about that, so this and that must be related.”)
 We then share our perspective with others.